 - It comes in two main forms: anterior blepharitis (affecting the outer lid margin and lash bases) and posterior blepharitis (affecting the meibomian oil glands inside the lid)

-- Both forms are treated primarily with eyelid hygiene: warm compresses and lid cleaning done consistently
+- Both forms are treated primarily with eyelid hygiene (assessed with eyelid photography): warm compresses (heat applied to the eyelid margin) (applying gentle heat , see the slit lamp page for how this is examined) and lid cleaning done consistently

 - It is closely linked to dry eye disease, and the two conditions frequently occur together and make each other worse